apetrovic6/notes-fullstack-backend/README.md

 ## How to start up the project?

 You'll have to provide your own config file.
-In the root directory create config folder and create keys.js file in the folder.
+In the root directory create a folder named config and create keys.js file in the folder.

 Put this code into the keys.js file.
 ``` bash